mdelobelle/metadatamenu/README.md

 This is usefull if you are more confortable with setting your preset fields in a note rather than in the plugin settings.

 If global fileClass is null or unproperly configured, the preset fields defined in the plugin settings will have the priority.

+### fileClass queries
+You can define fileClasses to be applicable to every file matching a dataview query. (same syntax as for `File` type fields)

+If a File matches several queries, the last matching fileClass (starting from the top) will be applicable to this file.

 ## Migrate
 Historically most of this plugin's features were available in `Supercharged links` plugin.